cshealy/sync-sandbox/README.md

 ## gRPC Client ##

-Client code can be found [here](https://github.com/cshealy/sync-sandbox/tree/master/client) and can easily be ran with the following command:
+Client code can be found [here](https://github.com/cshealy/sync-sandbox/tree/master/client) and can easily run with the following command:

 ```
 sh start.sh --client